shamdkamble/Live_weather_website/README.md

 ## Hosted on GitHub Pages

-You can explore WeatherWise live at [your-website-link], and the source code is available in this repository.
+You can explore WeatherWise live at your-website-link]](https://shamdkamble.github.io/Live_weather_website/), and the source code is available in this repository.